lordnik22/org-shoplist/README.md

 `org-shoplist-ing-end-char` can be the same char or they could even be string.
 #### Personal Units ####
-If you want to use your perosnal units you can add there definition to the variable `org-shoplist-additional-units`.
-A re-eval of org-shoplist.el or restart of emacs may be required.
+Unfortunately a unit can't be any character.
+You are well advised to just use A-Z and a-z.
+You can add the definition of your personal units to the variable `org-shoplist-additional-units`.

 An example, adding the german equivalent of Tablespoon(tbsp):
 ```
 (setq org-shoplist-additional-units '((tl "1 tbsp" "Teelöffel"))
 ;;First is the unit specifier (case-sensitive (is a symbol))